 - While this should happen during the interview process, I think you would be surprised to see how many companies throw the new developers in a room and point to a computer.
-This is much worse for the Junior Dev.
+This acclimation shock is much worse for the Junior Dev.

-- Let them set up and familiarize themselves with their computer and the coding environment.
+- Let them familiarize themselves with their computer and the coding environment.

 - Yes, this is very similar to the first task, where the first one is more about the office and hierarchy of the workplace.
-Now you need to let them start getting familiar with the digital structures and standard operating procedures for your company and project.
-Realize this can take a few days up to a couple of weeks depending on several factors.
+Now you need to let them start getting familiar with your company and project’s digital structures and standard operating procedures.
+Realize this can take a few days up to a couple of weeks, depending on several factors.

 - Let them fail but only just enough; then guide them

-- Some might see this feels a little familiar to other project management methodologies and even agile.
-It is also suitable for the employee’s psychological well-being to know someone is there to help, but they are given the room to try things.
+- Some might see this as familiar to other project management methodologies and even agile.
+It is also beneficial for the employee’s mental well-being to know that they are helped but have the freedom to try things.

 For the most part, be ready to do a lot of training.
-Be ready for a lot of guidance.
-You can hope for a surprise of someone that is very good but just never had a title before.
+Be prepared for a lot of guidance.
+You can hope for a surprise from someone who is very good but has never had a title before.
 In such a case, you can move them out of the Jr-Level much faster.
 Some companies I know about have the Junior title for only as long as needed, which could be as little as one week.

 Although I have talked much about treating them well, you should still expect them to do quality work and help you move your project forward.
-For that reason, I have compiled the following list from my other article.
+Therefore, I have compiled the following list from my other article.

 - Assisting in regular software development and engineering problems